KhronosGroup/SYCL_Reference/source/iface/host-allocation.rst

   }

-However, optionally the ``sycl::buffer::set_final_data()`` can be set to a ``std::weak_ptr`` to enable copying data back, to another host memory address that is going to be valid after :ref:`buffer` construction.
+However, optionally the ``sycl::buffer::set_final_data()`` can be set to an output iterator (including a “raw” pointer) or to a ``std::weak_ptr`` to enable copying data back, to another host memory address that is going to be valid after :ref:`buffer` destruction.

 ::